slowernews/wisdom-tldr/README.md

 > *'Believe you can, and you’re half way there.'*

-Don’t wait for someone else to tell you that you are special.
+Don’t wait for someone to tell you that you are special.
 If the universe didn't need you, you wouldn't be here.

 > *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*